J (programming language): Data types and structures

 J also supports the literal (character) type.
 Literals are enclosed in quotes, for example, 'a' or 'b'.
 Lists of literals are also supported using the usual convention of putting multiple characters in quotes, such as 'abcdefg'.
 Typically, individual literals are 8-bits wide (ASCII), but J also supports other literals (Unicode).
-Numeric and boolean operations are not supported on literals, but collection-oriented operations (such as rotate) are supported.
+Numeric and Boolean operations are not supported on literals, but collection-oriented operations (such as rotate) are supported.

 Finally, there is a boxed data type.
 Typically, data is put in a box using the < operation (with no left argument; if there's a left argument, this would be the less than operation).
 This is analogous to C's & operation (with no left argument).
 However, where the result of C's & has reference semantics, the result of J's < has value semantics.
 In other words, < is a function and it produces a result.
 The result has 0 dimensions, regardless of the structure of the contained data.
-From the viewpoint of a J programmer, < puts the data into a box and allows working with an array of boxes (it can be assembled with other boxes, and/or more copies can be made of the box).
+From the viewpoint of a J programmer, < puts the data into a box and allows working with an array of boxes (it can be assembled with other boxes or more copies can be made of the box).